teamniteo/handbook/onboarding.md

 Throughout your first few days at Niteo, it is important to focus on the onboarding checklist.

 The onboarding checklist is a GitHub issue created specifically for you.
-It tracks everything required for a successful onboarding and has a list of tasks that you need to do, ordered by the priority in which you need to tackle them.
+It tracks everything required for a successful onboarding.
+The list of tasks is ordered by the priority in which you need to tackle them.
+Whenever a checkbox in an issue is ticked you should also post a comment.
+We then have a paper trail of checkbox changes since GitHub doesn't show this.

 Usually, it takes about ten working days to get through the onboarding issue, but this is just a rough guideline.
 At times the onboarding process might feel overwhelming so if you have any additional questions along the way, post a comment on your issue and _@mention_ someone from the [PeopleOps] team.
 When you are further along, you are welcome to ask questions in the `#operations` channel on Slack.

-Note that our work process requires that every GitHub issue checkbox that is ticked has a corresponding comment posted to the issue.
-This means there is a papertrail of what was ticked and by whom.
-It is good to put this into practice in the onboarding process.

-That is it!
-Go to your onboarding issue and start ticking things off!

 ## Anonymous Feedback